zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks/README.md

     <em> Figure:1 Transfer Learning Strategies to follow. </em>
 </p>

-Unlike Strategy 3, whose application is straightforward, Strategy 1 and Strategy 2 require you to be careful with the learning rate used in the convolutional part.
+Unlike **Strategy 3**, whose application is straightforward, **Strategy 1** and **Strategy 2** require you to be careful with the learning rate used in the convolutional part.
 The learning rate is a hyper-parameter that controls how much you adjust the weights of your network.
-When you’re using a pre-trained model based on CNN, it’s smart to use a small learning rate because high learning rates increase the risk of losing previous knowledge.
+When you’re using a pre-trained model based on CNN, it’s smart to use a small **learning rate** because high learning rates increase the risk of losing previous knowledge.
 Assuming that the pre-trained model has been well trained, which is a fair assumption, keeping a small learning rate will ensure that you don’t distort the CNN weights too soon and too much.

 ## Transfer Learning Process Explained: